 Saracatinib inhibits enzymes called protein kinases from the Src/Abl family.

-During the study of saracatinib’s anti-cancer effects, it was found that the compound is effective in blocking the Fyn kinase.
+During the study of saracatinib’s anti-cancer effects, it was found that the compound was effective in blocking the Fyn kinase.

 The Fyn kinase is involved in mediating the toxicity of beta-amyloid, one of the major proteins thought to be responsible for brain cell damage observed in Alzheimer’s disease.